The Reflective Educator

 • attach files from the Internet or your computer; they can even link documents from your Google Drive

 You can keep writing your lesson plans by hand, or you can start using an online lesson planner.
-It doesn’t necessarily have to be Planbook – there are lots of other lesson planning websites available to consider.
+It doesn’t necessarily have to be Planbook – there are lots of other lesson-planning websites available to consider.
 My only regret is that I didn’t start using this system before 2019!
 Do you use an online lesson planner?
 Share your favorite and why you love it in the comments below.
 Happy Teaching! ~ Sally

 PIN IT: